 - Tactile Internet / IoT

-Abolhasan, M, Abdollahi, M, Ni, W, Jamalipour, A, Shariati, N & Lipman, J 2018, 'A Routing Framework for Offloading Traffic from Cellular Networks to SDN-based Multi-Hop Device-to-Device Networks', IEEE Transactions on Network and Service Management, vol. 15, no. 4, pp. 1516-1531.View/Download from: UTS OPUS or Publisher's site
+Abolhasan, M, Abdollahi, M, Ni, W, Jamalipour, A, Shariati, N & Lipman, J 2018, 'A Routing Framework for Offloading Traffic from Cellular Networks to SDN-based Multi-Hop Device-to-Device Networks', IEEE Transactions on Network and Service Management, vol. 15, no. 4, pp. 1516-1531.View/Download from: Publisher's site

 IEEE Device-to-Device (D2D) Communications are set to form an integral part of future 5G wireless networks.
 D2D communications have a number of benefits such as improving energy efficiency and spectrum utilization.
 Until now much of the D2D research in LTE and 5G-type network scenarios have focused on direct (one-hop) communications between two adjacent mobile devices.
 In this paper, we propose a new routing framework called Virtual Ad hoc Routing Protocol (VARP).
 This framework introduces significant advantages such as better security, lower routing overheads, and higher scalability, when compared to conventional ad hoc routing protocols.
 It also reduces traffic overhead in LTE networks using multi-hop D2D communications under management of a SDN-controller.
 Further, it enables the development of various types of routing protocols for different networking scenarios.
 To this end, a source-routing based protocol was developed on top of VARP, referred to as VARP-S. We present a detailed analytical study of routing overhead in the VARP-S protocol, as compared to overhead analysis of our previous proposed Hybrid SDN Architecture for wireless distributed networks (HSAW)IEEENetworkMehran.
 Our results show that VARP-S, compared to HSAW, achieves higher network scalability and lower power consumption for mobile nodes.

-Ni, W, Abolhasan, M, Collings, I, Lipman, J, Wang, X & Tao, M 2015, 'Graph Theory and Its Applications to Future Network Planning: Software-Defined Online Small Cell Management', IEEE Wireless Communications Magazine, vol. 22, no. 1, pp. 52-60.View/Download from: UTS OPUS or Publisher's site
+Ni, W, Abolhasan, M, Collings, I, Lipman, J, Wang, X & Tao, M 2015, 'Graph Theory and Its Applications to Future Network Planning: Software-Defined Online Small Cell Management', IEEE Wireless Communications Magazine, vol. 22, no. 1, pp. 52-60.View/Download from: Publisher's site

 Network planning is facing new and critical challenges due to ad hoc deployment, unbalanced and drastically varying traffic demands, as well as limited backhaul and hardware resources in emerging small cell architectures.
 We discuss the application of graph theory to address the challenges.
 A clique-based software-defined online network management approach is proposed that captures traffic imbalance and fluctuation of small cells and optimally plans frequencies, infrastructures, and network structure at any instant.
 Its applications to three important small cell scenarios of cloud radio, point-to-point microwave backhaul, and interoperator spectrum sharing are demonstrated.
 Comparison studies show that in each of the scenarios, this new approach is able to significantly outperform conventional static offline network planning schemes in terms of throughput and satisfaction levels of small cells with regard to allocated bandwidths.
 Specifically, the throughput can be improved by 155 percent for the cloud radio scenario and 110.95 percent for the microwave backhaul scenario.
 The satisfaction level can be improved by 40 percent for interoperator spectrum sharing.